December 18, 2019 |9 min read

 Whether you prefer white lights or rings of color, they're all intriguing to your kitty.
 If your playful cat decides to chew on the electrical wires, it can make for one painful – and possibly lethal – zap.

 When you're not around, it's best to either keep the lights off or your kitty safely away from the tree.
-Exposed cords should be covered with plastic or cardboard tubes to prevent the possibility of them being chewed.
+Exposed cords should be covered with plastic or cardboard tubes to prevent the possibility of them being mistaken for cat food.

-If your kitty just can't leave electrical cords alone, then battery-powered LED lights are a safer option.
+If your kitty just can't leave electrical cords alone, then battery-powered LED lights are a safer option for a cat friendly Christmas tree.

 Cat Litter That Prioritizes Their